Significance

 Hazard & Risk Identification

-We also track “near misses and hazards” across all our facilities.
-These are site incidents that had the potential to lead to injury, but no property or personnel were injured.
-Tracking “near misses and hazards” allows us to implement corrective action to mitigate future risks from similar scenarios.
-In 2023, we identified over 125,000 “near misses and hazards”, around 3,000 fewer than in 2022, and we are working to reduce the number of near miss events going forward to help ensure a safe working environment for our team members.
+Additionally, our comprehensive tracking of "near misses and hazards" across all facilities provides valuable insights into potential injury scenarios that were narrowly avoided.
+This data-driven approach enables us to implement targeted corrective measures, addressing emerging risk patterns before they result in actual incidents.
+In 2024, we identified over 156,000 “near misses and hazards”, and we are working to reduce the number of near miss events going forward to help ensure a safe working environment for our team members.

 Contractor Safety